 SUSAN MACLEOD is happy to be back in Vermont, living on land originally farmed by her grandparents, in East Poultney.
-She is a freelance graphic designer and adjunct instructor of online classes in graphic design.
+She is a freelance graphic designer and adjunct graphic design instructor.
 Susan earned her BA and MA in School Psychology from the University of North Carolina in Chapel Hill, and worked as a school psychologist and neuropsychological examiner for several years before shifting her career toward the arts.
 For over 10 years, she taught graphic design full time for a community college in North Carolina.
 Susan is enjoying being part of Stone Valley Arts where she hopes to put her enthusiasm and experience to use for this remarkable community resource.

 DAVID MOOK, retired early from a business career to pursue a path of learning and creativity, earning a B.A. in English and an M.F.A. in Writing (Vermont College) after age 50.
 David organizes poetry events such as “Poets for Peace” and community “Favorite Poem” readings.
 His poems and essays are widely published, including Birchsong – Poetry Centered in Vermont, Friends Journal, Paterson Literary Review and several anthologies.
 Book-length collections include EACH LEAF (Poems on Grief and Loss) and Corn-Pone ‘Pinions (Political Poems, Essays, Cartoons).
 David teaches at Castleton University, and sponsors the annual Sarah Mook Poetry Contest open to students in grades K-12 (www.sarahmookpoetrycontest.com).